-This thermostatic shower must be installed and commissioned correctly to ensure that water is supplied at a safe temperature to suit the users.
+This thermostatic bath shower valve must be installed and commissioned correctly to ensure that water is supplied at a safe temperature to suit the users.

 43°C is the maximum mixed water temperature from a shower mixer.
 The maximum temperature takes account of the allowable tolerances inherent in thermostatic shower mixers and temperature losses.